Elon Musk and Rupert Murdoch spark negative reaction sitting together at Super Bowl

 “Rupert pays our checks too, so that’s always good.”

-Reaction on Twitter was not nearly as positive.
+Reactions on Twitter were not nearly as positive.

 “The kings of disinformation are at [the] Super Bowl,” wrote Kethevane Gorjestani, White House correspondent for France 24.

 “Elon Musk sitting next to Rupert Murdoch at the Super Bowl.
-Rightwing billionaire media moguls gotta stick together, I guess,” wrote Medhi Hassan of MSNBC.
+Rightwing billionaire media moguls gotta stick together, I guess,” wrote MSNBC’s Mehdi Hasan.

 “But remember that image next time you hear Musk pretending to be anti-elitist or anti-Establishment or anti the media, or some kind of populist.
 Lol.”